CSCI 2952T: An Algorithmist’s Toolkit

 The homeworks will be posted on Gradescope.
 You can ask questions about the homeworks on the Ed Discussion Board.

-Exam
+Final Exam

-The exam will be posted on Gradescope.
+The final exam will be posted on Gradescope.

 Student Responsibilities